-- Access control cards - Evacuation training for Floor Wardens and employees - Keys for offices - A list of Building approved movers is available in the Management Office.
+- Access control cards

+- Evacuation training for Floor Wardens and employees

+- Keys for offices

+A list of union Building approved movers is available in the Management Office.

-The following rules pertain to moving furniture, equipment and supplies in and out:
+The following rules pertain to moving furniture, equipment, and supplies in and out:

-- The loading dock is the only building entrance permitted to be used for moves. - Movers must carry insurance in accordance with the specifications in the Insurance Requirements section and provide a Certificate prior to the move. - Clean masonite sections must be used as runners on all finished floor areas where furniture or equipment is being moved with wheel or skidtype dollies.
-The masonite must be at least one-fourth inch thick, 4' x 8' wide sheets in elevator lobbies and corridors, and 32" wide sheets through doors in Tenant Space.
-All sections of masonite must be taped to prohibit sliding. - The mover must provide and install protective coverings on all walls, door facings, elevator cabs and other areas along the route to be a protective barrier.
-These areas are inspected for damage after the move. - Restoring any damage to the building or fixtures in connection with the move is the financial responsibility of the Tenant. - The freight elevator is the only elevator used for the movement of furniture, equipment and supplies unless prior written approval to use additional elevators is obtained from the Management Office. - Movers must make arrangements with the Management Office for use of the elevators for each move. - A firm arrival time should be established for each day of a move. - Movers are required to remove all boxes, trash, etc., when leaving the Building.
-Any materials left behind will be disposed of by building staff. - Our building has a strict "No Smoking" Policy.
+- The loading dock is the only building entrance permitted to be used for moves. - Movers must carry insurance in accordance with the specifications in the Insurance requirements section and provide a Certificate prior to the move. - Clean Masonite sections must be used as runners on all finished floor areas where furniture or equipment is being moved with wheel or skid-type dollies. the Masonite must be at least one-fourth inch thick, 4' x 8' wide sheets in elevator lobbies and corridors, and 32" wide sheets through doors in tenant space.
+All sections of Masonite must be taped to prohibit sliding. - The mover must provide and install protective coverings on all walls, door facings, elevator cabs and other areas along the route to be a protective barrier.
+These areas are inspected for damage after the move. - Restoring any damage to the building or fixtures in connection with the move is the financial responsibility of the Tenant. - The freight elevator is the only elevator used for the movement of furniture, equipment and supplies unless prior written approval to use additional elevators is obtained from the Property Management Office. - Movers must plan with the Property Management Office for use of the elevators for each move.
+A firm arrival time should be established for each day of a move. - Movers are required to remove all boxes, trash, etc., when leaving the building.
+Our building has a strict "No Smoking" Policy.
 Moving crews are not permitted to smoke in any area of the building. - The Fire Department prohibits the blocking of any fire corridor, exit door, elevator lobby or of hallways.
-Moving vehicles should not be parked in marked "Fire Lanes".
+Moving vehicles should not be parked in marked "Fire Lanes."